-&lt;sup>6Moreover, the joint estimator of $\beta$ so obtained will be more efficient than a hypothetical GMM estimator based on the original moment conditions (1) which would somehow manage to restrict $\beta$ to lie on a small neighbourhood of $\beta_0$ , and the same applies to $\beta^$ (see section 2 of Arellano, Hansen and Sentana (2012) for a more formal argument).
-Given the block diagonality of the Jacobian matrix of (4), the hypothetical estimator based on (1) would only be as efficient as the joint estimator based on (4) in the highly unlikely situation in which the sample averages of the duplicated influence functions were asymptotically independent.
+Moreover, the joint estimator of α so obtained will be at least as efficient as a hypothetical GMM estimator based on the original moment conditions (1) which would somehow manage to restrict α to lie on a small neighbourhood of α_0 , and the same applies to α^ (see Proposition 2.1 of Arellano, Hansen and Sentana (2012) for a formal result).
+In fact, the hypothetical estimator based on (1) would only be as efficient as the joint estimator based on (5) if the original and augmented models are exactly identified, or when the necessary and sufficient conditions in Theorem 8 of Breusch, Qian, Schmidt and Wyhowski (1999) apply.
+Specifically, if which can be obtained by combining the elements of Ψ and \mathcal{C} in Assumption 1, then the block diagonality of the Jacobian matrix of (5) implies that their condition B becomes